 And how could we forget the baby pink prom-esque Valentino dress Gwyneth Paltrow wore in 1999?
 It’s almost as infamous as the actress’ somewhat emotional acceptance speech, the same year, for her best actress accolade.

 Other memorable dresses include Nicole Kidman’s 1997 Galliano for Dior gown and the semi-sheer number Halle Berry wore in 2002.
-Madonna’s $20 million, diamond-encrusted Bob Mackie gown is another dress that’s stood the test of time.
+And who could forget Madonna’s $20 million, diamond-encrusted Bob Mackie gown?

 From long-reigning classics to more modern looks, we chart the best Oscars dresses of all time.